Language Arts: Level 5

 We are so happy that you chose The Good and the Beautiful to be part of your homeschooling journey!

 This is one of the most common questions parents have when they first visit our website.
 Our Getting Started Guide will help you navigate what products are needed and what is typically used for each age group.
-Once you’ve received your order, this same guide will walk you through your new courses.
+We also have recommendations for each grade level at the link below.

 No, you can continue straight into the next level when your child finishes.